Chrohma/Payload-Dropping-Drone-DE-Final-Sanchay-Koppa/README.md

 ![ESP32 S3 Dev Board Layout](Media/ESP32_S3_Dev_Board.png)

 ### Claw
 Using a CAD model and a 3D printer, it was feasible to 3D print the claw pieces.
 M4 screws were selected to assemble the claw because they were readily available.
-PLA was selected because of it is durable and cost-efficient.
+PLA was selected because it is durable and cost-efficient.
 In the drone build, it would be strategical to use a lighter weight filament depending on drone requirements.

 ## CAD Model